3 min read

 Have an anxious pooch?
 Does Fido get all worked up over nothing?
 Does your dog have a whole lot of scratching and itching going on?
 As a concerned and caring pet owner, you want what’s best for your canine companion when it comes to their health and happiness.
 And while medical issues should definitely be addressed with a competent and professional veterinarian, sometimes a stressful medical visit for problem behaviors of recurring minor irritations can create more drama and mental and physical stress than the underlying condition.
-With an uptick in attention on holistic approaches, pet owners are increasingly seeking natural remedies and soothing aids for these types of minor issues.
 Enter hydrosols and aromatherapy for your dog!

 How Does Aromatherapy for My Dog Work?